anamarisamacedo/FEUP-MNSE/README.md

 The user can:

-  * Login: When opening our website, the user will be able to
+  * Login: When opening our website, the user will be able to choose a username/nickname;
   * Create a lobby
+  * Join a lobby
   *

 ### User interface and User interaction